 Groen: “Because the founders all came from different disciplines, we could look at the sector with different eyes.
-We ignored the iron-clad law that says 'everything is about the lowest cost'.
-This comes not only at the expense of animal welfare and the environment, but also the farmers’ margins.”
+We ignored the so-called law that says 'everything is about the lowest cost' which comes at the expense of animal welfare and the environment as well as farmers’ margins.”

-What was the most important hurdle that you had to overcome to get this company started?
+What was the most important hurdle you had to overcome to get Kipster started?

-Groen: “The financing.
-We circumvented the traditional roads by signing a contract with Lidl's management in the Netherlands.
+“The financing.
+We circumvented the traditional roads by signing a contract with Lidl in the Netherlands.
 They are our exclusive sales channel and buy all our eggs and roosters.
-Thanks to this contract we received credit from the bank."
+We received credit from the bank thanks to the contract.”

-Groen: "They are a discounter that sells their own brands.
-Their assortment is limited - they don't stock 30 types of egg – so the offering is clear.
-That's why we can tell our story about offering "the best egg."
+“They are a discounter that sells their own brands.
+Their assortment is limited - they don't stock 30 types of egg – so the offer is clear.
+That way we can tell our story about selling ‘the best eggs’.”

-Your eggs are neither organic nor free-range, but do have the highest attainable quality seal from the Dutch Animal Protection.
-How is this possible?
+Your eggs are neither organic nor free-range, but you have the highest attainable quality seal from the Dutch Society for Animal Protection.
+How did you achieve that?

 Most poultry farms gas the rooster chicks because they cannot earn money from them.
-How do you do this differently?
+How do you approach this issue?

-“We raise the rooster and sell the meat in the form of rooster burgers.
-This takes about 120 days, whereas the standard for meat chickens is 42 days.
+“We raise the roosters and sell their meat in the form of rooster burgers.
+This takes about 120 days, whereas the standard for meat chickens is just 42 days.
 Lidl has also committed themselves to selling these.
-In doing so, they have stuck their neck out, but also score.
-Animal rights activists in the Netherlands who are usually very critical about the meat in the supermarkets now praise Lidl because of Kipster.”
+In doing so, they have stuck their neck out, but also score points.
+Animal rights activists in the Netherlands who are usually very critical about the meat in supermarkets praise Lidl because of Kipster.”

 Is Lidl your only sales channel?

-“We have now started with one farm of 24,000 chickens, producing about 8 million eggs annually.
+“We have one farm of 24,000 chickens, producing about 8 million eggs annually.
 We want to grow further and sell more eggs and roosters.
-This can be done via Lidl in the Netherlands, but also abroad; Lidl is the largest supermarket chain in Europe.
-Besides retail, we are considering other sales opportunities such as manufacturers of sauces and ice cream, catering or gastronomy."
+This could be done via Lidl in the Netherlands, but also abroad; it is the largest supermarket chain in Europe.
+Besides retail, we are considering other sales opportunities such as manufacturers of sauces and ice cream, and the hospitality sector.”

-"Growth is not a goal, but if you want to have as much impact as possible, you need volume.
+“Further growth is not a goal, but you need volume to have as much impact as possible.
 We want to get rid of the poultry system in which a 'race to the bottom' seems to be a law of nature.
-We are proving that consumers can buy eggs that are not only better for the chickens and the environment, but also for the position of farmers.”
+We are proving that consumers will buy eggs that are not only better for the chickens and the environment, but also for farmers.”

-You do not just change a system just like that, everything is based on a certain way of thinking and working…
+But the system won’t just change overnight.
+Everything is based on a certain way of thinking and working…

-"Indeed, it is only possible step by step.
+“That’s true, it’s only possible one step at a time.
 You have to deal with livestock and long-term investments.
-In the Netherlands you can only start a new chicken farm if poultry rights are available.
-The switch from cage to free-range and free-range eggs took several years in our country.”
+In the Netherlands you can only start a new poultry farm if the rights are available.
+The switch from caged chickens to free-range birds and eggs took several years in our country.”

 Have you had interest from abroad?

 “Yes, a lot.
 Kipster is particularly attractive in countries where little attention is currently paid to animal welfare, while the consumer wants alternatives.
-An example is the United States, where they still have battery-cage eggs.
-We are also talking to an American supermarket chain.”
+An example is the US, where they still have battery-hen eggs.
+We are already talking to an American supermarket chain.”